Welcome to today's edition of the Rush 24-7 podcast.

 This is a huge day, at least temporarily, for the rule of law.

-Folks, this is the law couldn't be plainer.
+Folks, the law couldn't be plainer.

 Come on, people.

-It's just a glitch in the word.
+It's just a glitch in the glitch in the wording.

-The law is the law, and Obama hasn't liked it 71 different times and has changed it.
+The law is the law, and Obama hasn't liked it 71 different times and has changed it in order to protect Democrats at election time.

 It's by no means over.

-The losing side, in this case, the regime can ask for an in-bank ruling or hearing.
+The losing side, in this case, the regime, can ask for an in bank ruling or hearing.

-That means ask for every judge to hear and vote on the case of the DC circuit, which would uh, I don't know how many judges are on that circuit.
+That means ask for every judge to hear and vote on the case of the D.C.
+Circuit, which would, I don't know how many judges are on that circuit, used at 12, 13, it's going to be up to 20.

-I'm I just don't know the number.
+I just don't know the number.

 But every case starts with a three-judge panel.

-And then the losers can ask for N Bunk, and then after that you go to the Supreme Court if they take it.
+And then after that, you go to the Supreme Court if they take it.

-There's any number of things that can happen, but right now, all of the people that got subsidies, healthcare.gov, uh, are essentially in violation of the law.
+Right now, all of the people that got subsidies, healthcare.gov are essentially in violation of the law.

 The regulation said that subsidies were available to qualifying consumers, whether they bought coverage on a state exchange or one run by the federal government.